Walsh walks in

 Ephraim the first

-1921 - Full-back Ephraim Longworth became the first red to captain England, as he won his second cap in their 2-0 friendly defeat of Belgium in Brussels.
+1921 - Full-back Ephraim Longworth became the first red to captain England, aged 33 years and 231 days, as he won his second cap in their 2-0 friendly defeat of Belgium in Brussels.
 Clubmate Harry ‘Smiler’ Chambers netted his first England goal in the same game.

 1977 - Our first treble dream died as we lost the FA Cup Final to Manchester United.
 Jimmy Case equalised just two minutes after Stuart Pearson had given United the lead.
 However, only three minutes later Jimmy Greenhoff scored the winning goal, one of his five past us, to take the cup to Old Trafford for the first time in fourteen years.
 This remains our only first-class game on this day in history.

 2017 – Lucas Leiva played his 346th and last reds game as we beat Middlesbrough 3-0 at Anfield to secure UEFA Champions League football for the next season and relegate the visitors.
 Gini Wijnaldum opened the scoring on the stroke of half-time, with Philippe Coutinho and Adam Lallana on target after the break.

 1980 - Ian Rush won his first full cap for Wales, as a substitute in their 1-0 defeat by Scotland in the British International Championships at Hampden Park.
 Kenny Dalglish and ex-red Joey Jones both also featured.